Covering Hypercube $mB^n$: Introduction

 \begin{Theorem}[Alon and F\"uredi, 1993] For any polynomial $P\in \mathbb{R}\left[x_1,\ldots,x_n\right]$, if $P(\bm{0}) \ne 0$ and $P$ has zeros at all points in $B^n\setminus\{\bm{0}\}$, then $\deg P\ge n$. \end{Theorem} Later research has focused on algebraic generalizations of Alon's Combinatorial Nullstellensatz to higher zero multiplicities \cite{Ball,Batzaya,Kos1,Kos2,Sauermann}, and geometric extensions of the Alon–Füredi lower bound to higher covering multiplicities \cite{Clifton,Sauermann}.
 These higher-multiplicity extensions also have a wide range of combinatorial applications, such as Stepanov's method \cite{Hanson} and the multiplicity version of Schwartz–Zippel lemma \cite{Bishnoi,Bukh,Dvir}.

 Let $f(n,k)$ be the minimum number of hyperplanes needed to cover every vertex of $B^n$ at least $k$ times, except for $\bm{0}$, which is not covered at all.
-Applying Ball and Serra's Punctured Combinatorial Nullstellensatz \cite{Ball}, Clifton and Huang \cite{Clifton} improved the lower bound for $f(n,k)$ from $n+k-1$ to $n+k+1$. \begin{Theorem}[Clifton and Huang, 2020] For $n\ge 2$,
+Alon-F\"uredi theorem gives that $f(n,1)=n$ and $f(n,2)=n+1$.
+Ball and Serra's Punctured Combinatorial Nullstellensatz \cite{Ball} gives a lower bound of $f(n,k)\ge n+k-1$.
+For $k\ge 4$, Clifton and Huang \cite{Clifton} improved the lower bound to $n+k+1$. \begin{Theorem}[Clifton and Huang, 2020] For $n\ge 2$,

 For $k\ge 4$ and $n\ge 3$,

 \end{Theorem}

 A new breakthrough was then made by Sauermann and Wigderson \cite{Sauermann}, who bypassed the geometric motivation and resolved the polynomial problem directly. \begin{Theorem}[Sauermann and Wigderson, 2022] For $k\ge 2$, let $P\in\mathbb{R}\left[x_1,\ldots,x_n\right]$ be a polynomial that has zeros of multiplicity at least $k$ at all points in $B^n \setminus \{\bm{0}\}$, and a zero of multiplicity exactly $l$ at $\bm{0}$.
 Then for $l=k-1$, we have